burmancomp/show-selection-when-braille-tethered-to-review/readme.md

 ## Good to know before using this addon

-This is a beta version, and there may be issues.
 There are likely very few testers which means that more or less use cases are not tested.
+This means greater probability of issues.

 ## General